 Legal and Financial Requirements

-Investing in Athens’ real estate as a non-EU citizen involves understanding various legal and financial hurdles.
-One must note the standard property tax transfer rate at 3%, along with notary and lawyer fees.
-These fees can amount to up to 1% of the transaction value, plus 24% VAT.
-Additionally, real estate agency fees typically fall between 1.5 – 2.5% of the sale price.
+Buying Athens real estate as a non-EU citizen means working through a specific set of legal and financial requirements.
+The standard property transfer tax rate sits at 3%.
+Notary and lawyer fees can add up to 1% of the transaction value, with 24% VAT applied on top of that.
+Real estate agency fees typically land between 1.5% and 2.5% of the sale price.
+Know these numbers before you start negotiating.

 Steps to Secure a Property in Athens